Even those who are complete beginners …

 Benefit #1: It improves your posture

 In this modern day and age, many of us are sitting too much, or we have jobs which have a bad effect on our spine and back.
 This is not natural for humans and you should try to minimize the long-term damage.
 Pilates is oriented on developing core strength, which is extremely important for posture.
 Practicing Pilates will also affect your upper back muscles and together with stretching, it will improve your posture and relief back pain caused by prolonged sitting.
+And at the end you will also look a little bit taller.

 Benefit #2: It strengthens your muscles

-Pilates can be practiced with or without props like elastic bands, stability balls or machines.
+Pilates can be practiced with or without props like elastic bands, bars, stability balls or machines.
 You will mainly use your own body weight, and that is one of the best and healthiest forms of exercising.
 Additionally, your Pilates workout can be focused on certain muscle groups, and as you make progress from beginner to advanced practice over time, you will definitely notice improvement in your muscle tone.

 Benefit #3: It has beneficial effect on your joints and mobility